RBDLAB/Drones-Mission-Control/README.md

 * Stabilizing drones.
 * Giving commands to the drones.
-* Make group of drones work in groups.
+* Make group of drones work in together.

 ## How to start